 - Secondly, you can include relevant tools in order to help you promote your application for example the localization tool, demographic specifications of your audience, and user’s interests.
 The idea is to make your customers loyal to your APP.
 Catch your users’ attention and encourage repeated usage to get higher returns on investment.

 Mobile Network Ads

-They enable you to get revenues by promoting other APPs or by placing advertisements in your APPs (with different type of monetization such as CPI, CPC, CPM and PPD).
+They enable you to get revenues by promoting other APPs or by placing advertisements in your APPs (with different types of monetization such as CPI, CPC, CPM, and PPD).
 If your APP user downloads or clicks on the advertising you get a percentage.

 At the beginning of your launch, you can leverage these platforms in order to increase the number of downloads and then appear at the top of the popular APPs results page quickly.
 Keep in mind this lifting effect won’t last because some of those users will move on and delete you, this type of ‘fad’ marketing is good for a launch but over time you need to develop your e-reputation and word of mouth online and offline.

-ASO is standing for app store optimization.
+ASO stands for app store optimization.
 Besides choosing the right keywords, you have to update your application at least once every 2 or 3 weeks.
-Making your application continually fresh is the best way to stay relevant in this fast paced market.
+Making your application continually fresh is the best way to stay relevant in this fast-paced market.
 Some of your competitors will copy you and build on what you did right and more importantly, learn from what you’ve done wrong or neglected.

-To have a fighting chance, you need to stay ahead of them by frequently updating.
-As an example, Uber, the dominant player in the U.S., has struggled to gain a solid foothold in China where Alibaba-backed Kuaidi Dache and Tencent-backed Didi Dache recently announced a merger that has led to them controlling 99.8% of the on-demand ride market in the middle kingdom.
+To have a fighting chance, you need to stay ahead of them by frequently updating them.
+As an example, Uber, the dominant player in the U.S., has struggled to gain a solid foothold in China where Alibaba-backed Kuaidi Dache and Tencent-backed Didi Dache announced a merger that has led to them controlling 99.8% of the on-demand ride market in the middle kingdom.

 PR and KOL create app reliability

 Another way to promote your App is to implement a PR strategy: